 Stage 4 - Evaluation

-Don’t deviate from the Award Criteria that you previously set – you could face legal challenges.
+When evaluating your responses, don’t deviate from the award criteria that you previously set, as you could face legal challenges.

-Have at least two people evaluate the answers then agree on a final score.
+It's also recommended to have at least two people evaluate the answers then agree on a final score for each submission.

 Stage 5 – Contract award

 You’ll now be able to identify a winner from the scores you’ve given at the evaluation stage, and it’s now time to notify all the suppliers of the result.

 The best way to do this is by letter.
 This might include details of the winner, feedback and the scores (If you have chosen for us to run the competition on your behalf, YPO will notify the suppliers).

 It’s recommended you allow a 10 day standstill period before entering into a contract with the winning supplier.